 ❓ FAQs (Based on Real Experience)

-- 1. How early should I apply for a visa?
+1. How early should Indian travelers apply for a visa?

-I usually apply at least 1 month in advance to avoid delays. - 2.
-Can I apply for a visa without confirmed tickets?
+2. Can I apply for a visa without confirmed flight tickets?

-Yes, through official portals like VFS Global. - 5.
-What is the most common reason for rejection?
+5. What is the most common reason for visa rejection for Indian applicants?

 🧭 Final Thoughts (From My Experience)